This list of questions was last reviewed on Feb. 4, 2021. One question was updated.

 The Chicago Transit Authority (CTA) provides full-time NEIU students with a one-time option to opt out of the U-Pass program for the Fall 2020 semester.
 Full-time students will receive communication regarding the opt-out option to their NEIU email address.
 For questions, contact firstname.lastname@example.org.

-Northeastern Illinois University has updated its Fall 2020 student fees to introduce a new fee structure for remote learning courses.
-Face-to-face classes will be held to a minimum to ensure the safety of students, faculty, staff and the surrounding community, so most students will pay a reduced amount in student fees in Fall 2020.
+Northeastern Illinois University has updated its student fees to introduce a new fee structure for remote learning courses.
+Face-to-face classes will be held to a minimum to ensure the safety of students, faculty, staff and the surrounding community, so most students will pay a reduced amount in student fees.
 View Provost Dennis Rome's announcement for more information.

 Please view the webpage that provides updated hours and services for Northeastern’s offices and services.